camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7/migration-readiness.md

 The [Camunda Platform 7 to Camunda Platform 8 migration tooling](https://github.com/camunda-community-hub/camunda-7-to-8-migration), available as a community extension, contains three components that will help you with migration:

 1. [A converter available in different flavors (web app, CLI) to convert BPMN models from Camunda Platform 7 to Camunda Platform 8](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/backend-diagram-converter).
 This maps possible BPMN elements and technical attributes into the Camunda Platform 8 format and gives you warnings where this is not possible.
-The result of a conversion is a model with mapped implementation details as well as hints on what changed, needs to be reviewed, or adjusted in order to function properly in Camunda Platform 8.
+The result of a conversion is a model with mapped implementation details as well as hints on what changed, needs to be reviewed, or adjusted to function properly in Camunda Platform 8.

 2. [The Camunda Platform 7 Adapter](https://github.com/camunda-community-hub/camunda-7-to-8-migration/tree/main/camunda-7-adapter).
 This is a library providing a worker to hook in Camunda Platform 7-based glue code.
 For example, it can invoke existing JavaDelegate classes.